-WisDOT has made the traffic studies and traffic projections for the three basic alternate designs at CTH A and OMNNI Associates were retained to study the alternates and prepare this report.
+WisDOT has conducted traffic studies and projected traffic volumes for the three basic alternate designs along with "worst case scenario" projections for the alternates at CTH A. OMNNI Associates was retained to study the alternates and prepare this report.

 III.
 EXISTING CONDITIONS